sideways8interactive/better-theme-customizer/README.md

 3. Settings - Defines the default value, the name of the setting, and how it is stored in the database.
 4. Controls - Controls can only be placed inside a section, they define what the input type is (e.g. textarea, dropdown, etc.) and make a setting something controllable and visible.

-In our theme customizer, this has all been simplified into a PHP array and settings and controls are merged into one element (referred to as an option, for clarity).
+In our theme customizer, this has all been simplified into a YAML file where settings and controls are merged into one element (referred to as an option, for clarity).
-We have also added a YAML file ('/options/btc-options.php') to make things a little cleaner.
-This file will try to be loaded first.

 ### Option Format
 The options file contains some code to tie the variable into WordPress.
 The $settings_array variable holds our array of elements and uses the following format: